-Reports are provided so that parents can learn how their child is progressing.
+Reports are provided in Term 4 (May/June) each year so that parents can learn how their child is progressing.
 In addition, the school offers appointments so that parents can discuss their child's education.

-Our 'learner reports' will help parents to get to know more about their child's strengths, achievements and areas for development so they know what encouragement and support they can give.We welcome any comments or additional information from parents to help us provide the best possible education.
+Our 'learner reports' will help parents to get to know more about their child's strengths, achievements and areas for development so they know what encouragement and support they can give.
+We welcome any comments or additional information from parents to help us provide the best possible education.